alex/what-happens-when/README.rst

 for further requests.

-If the HTTP headers sent by the web browser included sufficient information for the web server to determine if the version of the file cached by the web browser has been unmodified since the last retrieval (ie. if the web browser included an ``ETag`` header), it may instead respond with a request of the form::
+If the HTTP headers sent by the web browser included sufficient information for the webserver to determine if the version of the file cached by the web browser has been unmodified since the last retrieval (ie. if the web browser included an ``ETag`` header), it may instead respond with a request of the form::